Former Texas Governor Rick Perry signed legislation mandating improved insurance coverage for children with autism on June 15, 2007.

 If my insurance company denies my child's autism diagnostic or treatment services, where can I go for help?

 Families can appeal any denial or partial denial of a generally recognized service, prescribed in relation to autism spectrum disorder, to your insurance company and obtain a decision on an expedited basis.
 If your appeal is denied by the insurance company, your family can appeal for an independent, external review.
 If the independent external review denies your appeal, you can further appeal to a court of competent jurisdiction.
+Here is a insurance bad faith attorney in Ohio.

 What is "utilization review"?